Asitha998/SoftLK_ecom_site/README.md

 # SoftLK

-SoftLK is a web-based application designed to streamline and enhance your software management processes.
+SoftLK is a web-based ecommerce application designed to sell video games.
 This project is built using PHP and runs on the XAMPP server.

 ## Features

 - User-friendly interface
 - Efficient software tracking
-- Customizable settings
 - Scalable architecture

 ## Requirements